Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4-Bit-Quantization-Models-QLoRa.md

 <br>

-> It’s important to note that asymmetric quantization is far more complicated than symmetric quantization to implement, as the former includes the additional $Z$ term, which during matrix multiplication, introduces computational overhead leading to increased latency.
+> It’s important to note that asymmetric quantization is far more complicated than symmetric quantization to implement, as the former includes the additional $$Z$$ term, which during matrix multiplication, introduces computational overhead leading to increased latency.
 This pleads the question, if this is the case, why not simply apply symmetric quantizaton on skewed data?
 Let’s explore this by considering an example with one of most common operations in neural network that systematically generates skewed data, the ReLU activation function.

 <br>

-Before delving into the case study, it’s important to point out that the representational capacity of a $k$-bit width refers to the number of distinct values that can be represented with $k$-bit width, which is $2^k$ possible unique values.
+Before delving into the case study, it’s important to point out that the representational capacity of a $$k$$-bit width refers to the number of distinct values that can be represented with $$k$$-bit width, which is $$2^k$$ possible unique values.
 For instance, 8-bit quantization allows for 256 discrete values, while 4-bit quantization allows for 16 values.
 This can be effectively represented with a histogram with each bin representing a single possible value.

 In our case study, I use symmetric quantization to reduce the precision of the Relu output from float32 to int8, meaning, this representation allows for 256 discrete bins ranging from -127 to 127 values: